Request Request Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Why Choose Heck Family Dentistry of Lawrence for Dental Crowns?

-Sometimes damaged teeth no longer have enough tooth structure left to support the bite without risk of fracturing a tooth.
+Sometimes, damaged teeth no longer have enough tooth structure left to support the bite without the risk of fracturing a tooth.
 Thankfully, there is a remedy for this situation.
-This restorative procedure is a dental crown, or cap.
-Crowns can restore a single tooth or give the entire mouth its original or better than original beauty and function.
+This restorative procedure is a dental crown or cap.
+Crowns can restore a single tooth or give the entire mouth its original (or better than original) beauty and function.

 A dental crown can be made of porcelain, zirconium, or gold, depending on the needs and desires of the patient.
 While these materials restore the tooth to its original form and function, they also protect the healthy remaining portion of the enamel underneath.